-When it comes to selecting the best trekking poles for hunt, durability, and weight are important factors to consider.
+When it comes to selecting a good hunting trekking pole, durability and weight are important factors to consider.
 Luckily, recent breakthroughs have brought down the weight of most models to even under a pound.

 How To Choose The Right Hunting?

-- Adjustable: Best trekking poles for hunting are designed to have adjustable lengths to be able to provide stability on different terrain.
+- Adjustable: Poles for hunting are designed to have adjustable lengths to be able to provide stability on different terrain.
 They can be extended anywhere from 24 to 55”, depending on whether you want to lengthen them when going downhill or shorten them when climbing uphill.

 - Foldable: Instead of collapsing into themselves unlike the trekking poles listed above, these ones function like tent poles.
-Foldable poles are not only a breeze to deploy, they are also light weight and packable.
+Foldable poles are not only a breeze to deploy, but they are also lightweight and packable.
 If you are a fast hiker or an ultrarunner, these are the trekking poles you need.

 - Shock absorbing Poles: These poles are quipped with internal springs that absorb shock when you are trekking downhill.
 When you are walking uphill, you can turn this feature off if you want.
 While anyone would appreciate this nice little feature, you would especially need it if you have unstable ankles, knees, or hips.